 Maine Background Check

-The criminal history search is conducted by searching for the individual's name and date of birth in the criminal justice agency's database.
-The database will return any criminal records that match the individual's name and date of birth.
+The person's name and birthdate are entered into the database of the criminal justice organization to conduct a criminal history search.
+The database will return any criminal records that match the person's name and birthdate.

 Maine Criminal Records Search

-To have your record sealed or expunged, you must petition the court.
-The court will review your case and decide whether or not to grant your request.
+You must file a court petition to have your record sealed or expunged.
+After reviewing your case, the court will decide whether or not to approve your request.